Autodesk/synthesis/exporter/SynthesisFusionGltfExporter/README.rst

 Usage
 -----
-The SynthesisFusionExporter add-in is installed into Fusion 360 automatically by the Synthesis installer.
+The SynthesisFusionGltfExporter add-in is installed into Fusion 360 automatically by the Synthesis installer.

 TODO: Assembly export instructions